codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

   - /docs/integrations/jira-integration-1/
 toc: true
 ---
-Codefresh integrates with Jira in several ways, both to pull information from Jira to Codefresh for enriched images, and to push information from Codefresh to Jira for notifications.
+Codefresh integrates with Jira in several ways, both to pull information from Jira to Codefresh and to push information from Codefresh to Jira for notifications.

-This article describes how set up the integration with Jira for the highest visibility into your CD deployments with image enrichment.
+This article describes how [set up the integration with Jira for CI pipelines](#set-up-jira-integration-in-codefresh) and reference it in your pipeline through a custom or a Marketplace step such as the `jira-issue-extractor`.
+See[ example of Jira integration in pipelines](#example-of-jira-integration-in-codefresh-pipeline).

+Optionally, if you have set up a GitOps integration for Jira, you can use the `report-image-step` to enrich your images with Jira information.

 For information on Jira integration for notifications, see [Jira notification integrations for pipelines]({{site.baseurl}}/docs/integrations/jira-integration/).

-Once you set up the Jira integration for pipelines, you can reference it in your pipeline through a custom step, or a Marketplace step such as [report-image-step](https://codefresh.io/steps/step/codefresh-report-image){:target="\_blank"} or [jira-issue-extractor](https://codefresh.io/steps/step/jira-issue-extractor){:target="\_blank"}.

-**What are the benefits of integrating with Jira in Codefresh pipelines?**
-* Auotmated authentication
+## Authentication for Jira integrations

-  When set up, you can reference the specific Jira integration in the pipeline by name, and Codefresh will automatically retrieve the integration credentials for authentication.
-  There is no need to repeatedly define authentication credentials.
+ When set up, you can reference the specific Jira integration in the pipeline by name for Codefresh to automatically retrieve the integration credentials for authentication.
+This functionality avoids the need to repeatedly define authentication credentials.

-* Image enrichment
-  Jira integration for pipelines enriches the deployment image.
-Image enrichment exposes metadata such as feature requests, pull requests, and logs for visibility into all aspects of the deployment, making it easier to track actions and identify root cause of failures.

-**Authentication options for Jira integration**
 When you add a new Jira integration in Codefresh, you can authenticate using either the:
 * Jira Marketplace App
   Authentication through the Jira Marketplace App requires you to get the Client Key for the Codefresh application in Atlassian Jira.